ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ##### DISABLE_TCP

-This indicates to allow or restrict the user's TCP connection
+This indicates to allow or restrict the user's TCP connection.

 ### SYS_USER_ROLES\_